heiko123abc/isevenandodd/README.md

-This checks wheater a number is even and odd at the same time!
+This checks whether a number is even and odd at the same time!

 ## Usage: